SRA-VJTI/computer-vision-study-group/week2/week2.md

         - Map to old coordinates
         - Interpolate old values
     3. Fill in the pixels
-        - For outer pixels, padding is Other methodsused
+        - For outer pixels, padding is used
     ![](https://i.imgur.com/PTmD8ha.png)

 - For reducing size, problem with resizing using interpolation methods is the fact that the closer pixels to the POI influence the image heavily, and therefore, can produce blocky artifacts